webpack/changelog-v5/README.md

 A serialization mechanism was added to allow serialization of complex objects in webpack.
 It has an opt-in semantic, so classes that should be serialized need to be explicitly flagged (and their serialization implemented).
 This has been done for most Modules, all Dependencies and some Errors.

-MIGRATION: When using custom Modules or Dependencies, make sure to provide them with serialization implemented, in order to benefit from persistent caching.
+MIGRATION: When using custom Modules or Dependencies, it is recommended to make them serializable to benefit from persistent caching.

 ## Extensible Caching